6 Most Tragic Love Stories in Irish Mythology (Part One)

 When Oisin arrived in Ireland, he did not recognise it.
 He couldn’t find any sign of his home, his family or friends.
 He saw some men struggling to remove a boulder from a field, and went to help them.
 Through chatting to them, he realised that three hundred years had passed while he had been with Niamh in Tir na Nog.

 Shocked, he slipped and fell from his saddle as he leaned over to haul up the rock.
 Instantly as his feet touched the earth, he was transformed into a very old man, and died.
 Some versions say he survived long enough to meet St Patrick and tell him all the stories of Fionn and the Fianna, before converting to Christianity.

 So that’s it for Part One.
-Please come back on Wednesday to read Part Two, in which I reveal the tragic love stories of Diarmuid and Graine, Fionn and Sadbh, and one of my personal favourites, Tristan and Iseult, which actually appears in the Arthurian tales, but is definitely an Irish story.
+You can read Part Two here, where I reveal the tragic love stories of Diarmuid and Graine, Fionn and Sadbh, and one of my personal favourites, Tristan and Iseult, which actually appears in the Arthurian tales, but is definitely an Irish story.

 #OisinandNiamhGoldenHair #DeirdreandNaoise #theSidhe #theotherworld #FionnmacCumhall #Teltownmarriages #marriageinancientireland #Fianna #Teltown #Cuchullain #CliodhnasWave #Ireland #BrehonLaws #TuathadeDenann #Lughnasa #IrishMythology #DeirdreoftheSorrows